 The weather is typical of the high desert, with summers being hot and dry, reaching average highs of 110 degrees.
 Winter temperatures can drop as low as 10 degrees with the occasional dusting of light snow.

 Randsburg is located on the west side of U.S. Route 395 between Kramer Junction to the south and Ridgecrest to the north.

-Besides the two inns in town, there are motels in nearby Ridgecrest, as well as a couple of campgrounds within a short driving distance that includes Walker Pass Campground and Red Rock Canyon Sate Park.
+Besides the two inns in town, there are motels in nearby Ridgecrest and a couple of campgrounds within a short driving distance that includes Walker Pass Campground and Red Rock Canyon State Park.